TimeMachine1994/081925-SvelteTweb/QUICK_TEST_COMMANDS.md

 ## 🎬 What You Should See

 ### Before Going Live:
-- Memorial page shows countdown timer
+- Event page shows countdown timer
 - Status: "Upcoming Service"
 - Time remaining displayed